Advanced Elements AdvancedFrame Convertible Tandem Review

-The AdvancedFrame Convertible Tandem is a tandem or single kayak (depending on how you set up the seats) with a 550 lb capacity.
-It's made of PVC tarpaulin with aluminum frame bow and stern and triple layers of rip-stop material.
+The AdvancedFrame Convertible Tandem is a convertible tandem-to-solo kayak with a 550-pound capacity.
+It's made of PVC tarpaulin with an aluminum frame bow and stern and triple layers of ripstop material.
 It features paddle holders, pockets, bungees, carrying handles, and tie-down points.

 The AE Convertible Tandem handles exceptionally well for a vessel made of fabric and filled with air.
-Its 15-foot length with multiple 2-4 inch tracking fins and one small skeg help it stay true to course as you enjoy the sights along your route.
-Its 32-inch width gives it stability over turbid waters without impairing your ability to paddle.
-We continue to be impressed by the narrow cut of the AdvancedFrame bow which hides an internal aluminum frame to slice through the wind and waves with relative ease.
-And this level of maneuverability continues right into the turning radius of this craft, which is easier than we expected, even with a lone kayaker at the helm.
-The AdvancedFrame Convertible features the Advanced Elements PVC tarpaulin bottom, with a plastic feel that glides through the water with minimal drag.
+Its 15-foot length has multiple 2-4 inch tracking fins and one small skeg that help it stay true to course as you enjoy the sights along your route.
+The 32-inch width gives it stability over turbid waters without impairing your ability to paddle.
+We continue to be impressed by the narrow cut of the bow, which hides an internal aluminum frame to better slice through the wind and waves.
+This level of maneuverability continues right into turning, which is easier than we expected, even with a lone kayaker at the helm.
+The boat also features a tarpaulin bottom with a plastic feel that glides through the water with minimal drag.

-As with most tandem boats, paddling in rhythm with your partner is key to avoiding an all-out paddle war, though this watercraft has plenty of space for maneuvering together.
-This boat lacks any official foot braces, though the rear paddler may be able to use the middle spacer if your seat is far enough forward.
+As with most tandem boats, paddling in rhythm with your partner is key to avoiding an all-out paddle war, though this watercraft has plenty of space to prevent clashing paddles.
+It lacks any official foot braces, though the rear paddler may be able to use the middle spacer if their seat is far enough forward.
 It does feel extra large when paddling solo, but our testers still did it on multiple occasions without any real problems.
 Our least favorite aspect of this boat is that it lacks a self-bailer or drain of any kind.
-It does a pretty good job of keeping the water from pooling around your bum though, and only becomes an issue when you go to put it away.
-Overall, we are impressed with how this boat handles on the water both as a tandem and single boat.
+It does a pretty good job of keeping any water from pooling around your bum, though, and only becomes an issue when you go to pack up.

 We like how comfortable this cushy tandem is.
 It has relatively high seatbacks that are great for lounging and enjoying your day on the lake.
-Compared to many other types of inflatable vessels, this one rides lower, keeping your center of gravity close to the water.
+Compared to many other inflatable vessels, this one rides lower, keeping your center of gravity close to the water.
 This makes it more stable, easier to paddle, and reduces wind resistance.
-It's also a good width that hits the middle ground of being wide enough to provide stability for even a novice paddler on a wavy day without being so wide it interferes with your stroke.
-The AE Convertible Tandem also has some helpful features that make your ride that much more pleasant, like mesh pockets on the seatbacks, bungees, and tie downs, and even handy paddle keeper loops for both passengers.
+It's also a good width (2'8") that is wide enough to provide stability for even a novice paddler without being so wide it interferes drastically with your stroke.
+The AE Convertible Tandem has some helpful features that make your ride that much more pleasant, like mesh pockets on the seatbacks, bungees, tie-downs, and even handy paddle keeper loops for both passengers.

 Depending on what life jacket you wear, you may have a challenging time with the height of this craft's seats.
-We think their taller profiles are more conducive to a full-back PFD than some of the paddler-specific half-back versions out there that aren't quite tall enough to be out of the way.
+Their taller profiles are more conducive to a full-back PFD than some of the paddler-specific half-back versions out there that aren't quite tall enough to be out of the way.
 We also found there to be a small learning curve with the seats, as they anchor only to the sides and can slip forward and backward along the bottom of the boat.
-While this is great for finding the perfect paddle angle for you, it also takes a bit of getting used to before achieving the angle you're comfortable with.
-Logically, it's a bit on the heavy side for a solo paddler, giving you a more intense workout with your adventure.
+While this is great for finding the perfect paddle angle, it also takes a bit of getting used to before achieving the best angle.
+This boat is also quite heavy for a solo paddler, giving you a more intense workout with your adventure.
 Those minor complaints aside, we enjoy the comfy ride this model provides.

 East of Set Up

-With 6 chambers, this boat isn't messing around during set up.
-But when you consider that only three are for the structural integrity of the boat itself and the others are optional (but helpful), it's on par with most other inflatable vessels.
+With six chambers to inflate, this boat isn't messing around during setup.
+But when you consider that only three are for the boat's structural integrity and the others are optional (but helpful), it's on par with most other inflatable vessels.
 Advanced Elements doesn't send this watercraft with any of the accessories you'll need for a complete experience (like a pump, paddles, and life jackets), but they do have those items available for purchase on their website.
 Or you can sub in components from other toys you may already own — we used a pump from a SUP with dual chambers to make filling this monster even easier.
 It's important to note that you'll need TWO adapters to fill all the chambers in this giant craft: one threaded and one to fit over the small hoses.
-Just like all AE boats, this one has specific pressure requirements for different chambers, but no gauge to tell you how close or far you are from that PSI.
-After a few practice runs, we felt confident we could achieve that pressure by feeling the boat during inflation, but without a gauge at first, it's easy to over or under fill.
+Just like all AE boats, this one has specific pressure requirements for different chambers but no gauge to tell you how close or far you are from that PSI.
+After a few practice runs, we felt confident we could achieve that pressure by feeling the boat during inflation, but without a gauge at first, it's easy to over or underfill.

-Weighing in at 55.2 lb, this is by far the heaviest kayak we tested.
+Weighing in at 55.2 pounds, this is one of the heaviest kayaks we tested, even for a tandem.
 It's not surprising considering how large the boat is, and also not outrageous considering its durability.
-With a two-person (plus gear and a dog), 550 lb capacity, that weight isn't unreasonable.
-However, jammed into a giant duffel bag with two handles to carry it is no small undertaking for one person!
+With a two-person (plus gear and a dog), 550-pound capacity, that weight isn't unreasonable.
+However, jammed into a giant duffel bag for transport, it is no small undertaking for one person.
 We enjoyed this kayak more when we parked close to the water.

 This boat is much more manageable to portage once it's inflated if you have two people.
 Comfortable handles on the front and back ends make carrying it a simpler task with a friend, even though it tends to sag in the middle.
 Combined with the convenient paddle-holding straps on either side, we found ourselves more consistently inflating this beast at our cars and carrying it down to the beach water-ready.
 Carrying this kayak solo, though, is a bit much.

-We aren't the biggest fans of how the interior tubes can easily become misaligned with the outer hull over time, but if you know what you're looking at, it's simple to straighten them out before you inflate the boat.
-We also feel weird about folding the tracking fins to fit it back into its storage bag, though we could see no actual damage from doing so.
-The duffel itself isn't the most impressive of materials and zipper, but also seems to do the trick without failing — though we wish it were a little larger!
+We aren't the biggest fans of how the interior tubes can easily become misaligned with the outer hull over time, but once you know what you're looking at, it's simple to straighten them out before you inflate the boat.
+We also feel weird about folding the tracking fins to fit everything back in its storage bag, though we could see no actual damage from doing so.
+The duffel itself isn't the most impressive of materials and zipper, but it also seems to do the trick without failing — though we wish it were a little larger.

 This isn't the cheapest option available.
 If you're a kayaker who has a passion for the right performing boat and you love the versatility of single or tandem paddle options, we think this boat will quickly become your new favorite water toy.
 Hardshell, traditional kayaks are pretty huge, and this inflatable offers strong performance without taking up so much storage space.
 However, if you're looking for a tandem boat to float more than paddle, you might consider some of the lower-priced options, especially if you're shopping for kids.

 The Advanced Elements AdvancedFrame Convertible Tandem is an impressive inflatable kayak.
 With some of the best handling and un-cramped comfort we could ask for, useful features, and top-notch durability, this boat is the best tandem kayak we tested.
-It'll cost you a pretty penny, but we think that for what it offers, this convertible tandem/solo boat is worth it for the years of adventures it will bring you.
+It'll cost you a pretty penny, but we think that for what it offers, it's worth it for the years of adventures it will bring you.